Sukesh-Hegde/TextUtils/README.md

 - **Copy Content:** Copy the content to the clipboard.
 - **Read Content:** Use speech synthesis to read the content aloud.
 - **Clear Content:** Clear the input text.
+- **Dark and Light Mode:** Toggle between dark and light themes for better readability and user preference.

+## ScreenShots

 ## Built With